 Now, stupidly, I did not keep a copy of the Fox News report.
 I swore up and down that I downloaded it.
 But its not anywhere here.
 Drat!
 It was embedded on this page on the Los Angeles Times site, but it has since been removed from that page, and not even the WayBackMachine captured it.
 If you were smart enough to download a copy, please contact me immediately!
 The report was brief and consisted largely of interviews with Rachel McGranaghan and Jason Keller, both of the local NCIS.
 They looked and acted more like fashion models than investigators, but be that as it may.
 I think it was this video news segment that mentioned that on Monday, 3 January 2011, Annekas family filed a missing-person report.
 If my memory is correct, then this is enormously important as well.
 Keep in mind that her sister Susan pointed out that Anneka would talk the paint off the walls.
 Here we can figure out what happened.
 Anneka had been on the phone off and on for hours, but then suddenly, just after 8:30 that Sunday morning, she would no longer make calls and she would not answer the telephone.
 If Anneka were in the habit of periodically going silent, then the family would not have filed a missing-report after a single day.
 Silence, and a refusal to answer the telephone, were entirely unlike her.
 Her family rightly got worried.

 There is a gap in the story, and it is this gap that I have been trying to fill in.
 Anneka vanished until the afternoon of Tuesday, 4 January 2011, when two joggers found the body of a woman washed up on a Camp Pendleton beach, in a restricted no mans land where Marines train for battle.
 If we were to take this report at face value, we would leap to the conclusion that the two joggers were military personnel stationed at the beach, for who else could possibly gain access to a restricted no-mans land where Marines train for battle?
-Let us jump now to The Los Angeles Times, which gives us a few more details.
+Let us jump now to The Los Angeles Times, which, gives us a few more details, which were possibly in the original San Diego Union-Tribune wire story, though, if so, they were omitted in the original San Diego Union-Tribune publication.
 Anneka was found naked, face down in the sand on a stretch of beach used by the Marine Corps for training.
 The Los Angeles Times provides a name for this beach: Gold Beach.
 The Los Angeles Times mentions: But it remains unclear how Vasta got down to the beach from a

 Still, investigators believe that if Vasta jumped or fell from the bluffs below her car, the body would not have hit the water, because the tide isnt high enough there.
 That is another strange statement.
 Perhaps we should give the NCIS the benefit of a doubt here, for perhaps Steele or her editor garbled the NCISs statement.
 Take a look again at that little map.
 How could someone fall from the car to the beach?
 Anneka would have had to walk out about a thousand feet to the cliff face of the bluff to have fallen over or jumped over.